Methylene blue: Water testing

 A color reaction in an acidified, aqueous methylene blue solution containing chloroform can detect anionic surfactants in a water sample.
 Such a test is known as an MBAS assay (methylene blue active substances assay).

 The MBAS assay cannot distinguish between specific surfactants, however.
 Some examples of anionic surfactants are carboxylates, phosphates, sulfates, and sulfonates.

 Methylene blue value of fine aggregate

-The methylene blue value is defined as the number of milliliter's standard methylene value solution decolorized 0.1 g of activated carbon (dry basis).
+The methylene blue value is defined as the number of milliliters of standard methylene blue solution decolorized 0.1 g of activated carbon (dry basis).